Developing node-llama-cpp

 in their name).

-to download the model:
+command to download a model:

 To validate that your setup works, run the following command to chat with the model you downloaded: